 - Some Humana Medicare plans that cover prescription drugs may have certain coverage rules, such as limiting the number of pills or doses of medication your pharmacist can dispense at one time, or over a particular period of time; these types of restrictions are known as quantity limits.
 Or, you may be required to try a similar and/or less expensive medication before your plan will approve coverage for a more expensive one (if it’s shown that the more expensive prescription drug is medically necessary and/or more effective for treating your condition).
 This coverage rule is known as step therapy.

 Because Medicare plans that offer Part D coverage can vary significantly when it comes to costs, taking the time to browse and compare Medicare prescription drug coverage available to you can help you save money.
 If you’d like to learn more about Humana Medicare Part D coverage, you can take a look at the Humana page right now.
 To start comparing plan options, click the Find Plans button to view what’s available in your location; you can even enter your list of current prescription drugs to narrow your search to Medicare plan options that cover your medications.
 Would you rather speak with someone about your Medicare questions?
-You can do that too – just give us a call at the number below to speak with me or another licensed insurance agent.

 **The [Formulary, pharmacy network, and/or provider network] may change at any time.
 You will receive notice when necessary.